clefourrier/clefourrier.github.io/index.md

 Lightweight evaluation library for LLMs ([here](https://github.com/huggingface/lighteval)).
 Easy to use and contains most SOTA datasets!

 #### 🥇 Open LLM Leaderboard
-World wide rankings and evaluation of Open Source LLMs, maintained by my team and I, from 2023 to 2025.
+World wide rankings and evaluation of Open Source LLMs, maintained by the OpenEvals team, from 2023 to 2025.
 11K models were evaluated.
 The repositories and datasets are kept for archival purposes ([v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/) and [v1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard)).

 #### 📙 Evaluation guidebook
 Anything you need to know about LLM evaluations ([here](https://github.com/huggingface/evaluation-guidebook)).
 Contains both starter resources and advanced troubleshooting.